Special remote programming while we all stay at home during the pandemic:

 - Be a better teammate and more coachable player.

-that I then teach players to apply to specific aspects of their game: mental steadiness and focus allow you to see the ball or puck more clearly, the ability to use adversity to fuel success allows you to not lose your composure when you miss a shot, and so on.
+I then teach players to apply these skills to specific aspects of their game: mental steadiness and focus allow you to see the ball or puck more clearly, the ability to use adversity to fuel success allows you to not lose your composure when you miss a shot, and so on.

 How am I different from a sports psychologist?
 Sport psychologists have many techniques to help players perform better despite their issues.
 I delve deeper and focus on why a player has issues in the first place and work with them, using the forward-thinking methodology of life-coaching, to get past their issues and thus reduce their impact on the player.

 The work is intense, but fun.
 I teach athletes about the work they need to do as a team and as individuals to reach their goals and achieve their individual and collective visions and discuss the methodology for doing so.
 The confidence kids learn, combined with an increasing sense of family, is an unbeatable combination.

 I customize every workshop to the circumstances of the situation: Please contact me to discuss your team’s particular requirements and how can they can best be met in a workshop or consultation setting.
 I am glad to discuss your goals and how we can achieve them.

 I also offer both short- and long-term individual life coaching as well as keynote addresses.